- You do not need to have kids or be a kid to enjoy Disney! All ages are welcome and have a magical time!

 - Leave your selfie stick at home (they're just going to confiscate it)....
 BUY A MEMORY MAKER - especially if it's your first visit or you're taking a large group/family.
 TOTALLY WORTH IT!!!!!!!!!!!!!
 Set it up at least 3 days prior to your trip to get the discount rate.

-- If you don't have park tickets for your entire stay, spend your partial days at Downtown Disney - you don't need a ticket for this outdoor shopping mall with lots of shops, restaurants, and fun things to do!
+- If you don't have park tickets for your entire stay, spend your partial days at Disney Springs - you don't need a ticket for this outdoor shopping mall with lots of shops, restaurants, and fun things to do!
 There are also fun things like carriage rides at some of the resorts, parasailing and other water sports at Sammy Duvall (Contemporary Resort's Boat Nook Marina), and a number of tours that you can book 3-6 months in advance!